Inspired by Rose: Cranberry Cream Cheese Scone Thins

 Cranberry Cream Cheese Scone Thins

 I calibrated the recipe to make 3 ½ thin sheets of dough quarter sheet pan size (8 1/2” wide x 12” long x 3/8” thick), each one cut into 16 neat rectangles (2” x 3”), for a total of 56 Scone Thins.
 You can’t have too many of these!
 The recipe yields about 2000 grams (4 ½#) of dough, with each pan scaled at 570 grams (1 ¼#).
 This may seem like a lot, but this dough freezes well (up to one month) so you can bake off as desired.
-What I like to do is roll out the sheets of dough, stack them in a quarter sheet pan, put the whole thing in a large Ziploc plastic bag, and pop in the freezer, ready to bake at a moment’s notice.
+What I like to do is roll out the sheets of dough, stack them layered between parchment paper sheets in a quarter sheet pan, put the whole thing in a jumbo Ziploc plastic bag, and pop in the freezer, ready to bake at a moment’s notice.

 When cutting squares or rectangles, whether it be dough, cake, brownies, or anything else in pastry, I prefer to use a 12″ C-Thru Graph Ruler or an 18” C-Thru Graph Ruler.
 These rulers are two inches wide, which makes it easy to use one as a marker and cut the scone dough, or anything else, into 2” strips, which is a good portion size.
 From there, you cut the strips as desired: in this case, into 3” pieces, for 2” x 3” rectangles.